serhez/lmethods/README.md

 # LMethods
-A collection of both novel and baseline methods to enhance the capabilities of language models, by Aalto LaReL research group.
+A collection of both novel and baseline methods to enhance the capabilities of language models.

 ## Developing new methods
 If you are developing an existing baseline method, feel free to contribute directly to this repo by creating a new branch with the name of the new method.
 If you are developing a novel method you would like to keep private for a while, you can fork this repo and make it private; when the new method is ready for publication, you can make a pull request in this repo to merge your method here.
 You can always `sync` the fork with the upstream (i.e., this repo) in order to get the latest updates either in the GitHub website or via the GitHub CLI as `gh repo sync owner/cli-fork -b BRANCH_NAME`.